 The Powis Estate has been owned by the Earls of Powis since 1587.
 The woodlands extend to 600 hectares and form an important landscape backdrop to the castle, the town of Welshpool and the surrounding villages.
 The main woodland area is surrounded by historic parkland next to a Deer Park.

-Andrew Bronwin & Co has managed the woodland on this traditional mixed estate since 2002.
-Management has to run alongside commercial shoots whilst fulfilling a brief to return a profit.
+The company has managed the woodland on this traditional mixed estate since 2002.
+Forest management is conducted alongside commercial shoots whilst fulfilling a brief to return a profit.
 The company has focused on the effective marketing of the timber crops to maximise returns.

-The estate woodland are managed in accordance with a 5 year management plan produced by Andrew Bronwin and Co. which enabled significant grant aid to be secured from Natural Resources Wales.
+The estate’s woodlands are managed in accordance with a 5-year management plan and significant grant aid has been secured from Welsh Government through several grant schemes.
 This includes funding for uneconomic thinning, restocking, track construction and laurel control.